US STOCKS-Wall St slips on mixed earnings, higher Treasury yields | Headlines

 US STOCKS-Wall St slips on mixed earnings, higher Treasury yields

-Wall Street's main indexes fell on Wednesday as Treasury yields rose on growing expectations that the Federal Reserve could keep interest rates higher for longer, while mixed earnings from regional banks and weakness in Tesla further dented sentiment.
-Tesla Inc dropped 2.4% after the electric-vehicle maker reduced prices for a sixth time this year in the United States, ahead of its first-quarter results.
+Wall Street's main indexes edged down on Wednesday as Treasury yields rose on growing expectations that the Federal Reserve could keep interest rates higher for longer, while mixed earnings from regional banks and weakness in Tesla further dented sentiment.
+Tesla Inc dropped 1.6% after the electric-vehicle maker's sixth price cut this year in the United States, ahead of its first-quarter results.

 - Country: